Information and referrals for people with disability and their supporters about coronavirus (COVID-19)

 - your provider has stopped services

 - it’s hard for you to get food, groceries, medications or other essential items

 - someone close to you has symptoms of coronavirus

 - you are feeling really upset

 We can refer to you to an advocate in your area.

-While face-to-face support is not available right now, advocates are still working and still available.
-Advocates are providing support over the phone and email.
+Advocates are still working and available.
+Many advocates are providing support in-person.
+Where not possible or where preferred, they are providing support over the phone and email.